Weapon Charges Lawyer in Dayton

 • A person carrying a concealed weapon must inform a police officer that they have a weapon on their person

-Arrange a free case evaluation online or call (513) 421-9790 to speak with our Dayton weapon charges attorneys today.
+Arrange a free case evaluation online or call (937) 228-9790 to speak with our Dayton weapons crime lawyers today.

 Common Weapons Offenses in Ohio

-Ohio law enumerates several offenses someone can be accused of for improperly possessing, purchasing, selling, or carrying a weapon or firearm.
+Ohio law enumerates several felony offenses someone can be accused of for improperly possessing, purchasing, selling, or carrying a weapon or concealed firearm.
+Our firm has extensive experience with a high volume of criminal cases, ensuring robust legal support for our clients.

 Some of the statutes concerning these types of behavior include:

-• Improperly handling a firearm in a vehicle (O.R.C. § 2923.16): This law makes it illegal to shoot a gun from a vehicle, transport a loaded firearm in a vehicle in a way that it is accessible to the driver or passengers, carry a loaded firearm in a vehicle when the person is under the influence of drugs and/or alcohol (this division of the law applies to individuals with concealed carry licenses as well), fail to notify law enforcement officials of a concealed weapon or comply with an officer’s orders during a stop.
+This law makes it illegal to shoot a gun from a vehicle, transport a loaded firearm in a vehicle in a way that it is accessible to the driver or passengers, carry a loaded firearm in a vehicle when the person is under the influence of drugs and/or alcohol (this division of the law applies to individuals with concealed carry licenses as well), fail to notify law enforcement officials of a concealed weapon or comply with a law enforcement officer’s orders during a stop.

 Penalties for Weapon Convictions in Dayton

 Generally, weapons crimes are misdemeanors or felonies in Ohio.
-A conviction, therefore, can result in incarceration and/or a fine.
+It is crucial to have an effective defense against weapons charges to mitigate these serious consequences.
+A conviction, therefore, can result in serious consequences such as incarceration and/or a fine, including the possibility of prison time.
 The exact punishments that can be levied depend on the nature of the offense.
+Our firm is committed to striving for favorable outcomes in such cases.

 Below are examples of conviction penalties for some of the most common weapons crimes: